Sara-Davari/CO2-emission-prediction/README.md

 4. Write a function to erase the noise
 5. Use seaborn library to determine the relationship of columns
 6. Split dataset into training and testing sets
-7. Training modek (Linear Regression)
+7. Training model (Linear Regression)
 8. Evaluate the model's accuracy

 Results: The model achieved a 84% accuracy on test data.